 07 Jan, 2021

-2020 can probably go down in the history books as the year with the most buzzwords.
+2020 will probably go down in the history books as the year with the most buzzwords.
 COVID-19 ruled of course but it was held in good company along with ‘unprecedented’, ‘pandemic’, ‘new normal’, ‘zoom’ and ‘fake news’.
 Equally buzz-worthy and one which may have hit your radar prior to the ‘plandemic’ is blue light filtering glasses.
 Since this is the only buzzword from the aforementioned list that we can speak of with authority, let’s take a deep dive into what blue light is and why it’s causing such a stir.

 What is blue light?